choas/wtffmpeg/README.md

 options:
   -h, --help            show this help message and exit --model MODEL         The model to use.
 For Ollama, this should be a model you have downloaded.
-Defaults to 'llama3'.
+Defaults to the WTFFMPEG_MODEL env var, then 'gpt-oss:20b'.
   --api-key API_KEY     OpenAI API key.
-Defaults to OPENAI_API_KEY environment variable.
+Defaults to WTFFMPEG_OPENAI_API_KEY environment variable.
   --bearer-token BEARER_TOKEN
                         Bearer token for authentication.
-Defaults to BEARER_TOKEN environment variable.
+Defaults to WTFFMPEG_BEARER_TOKEN environment variable.
   --url URL             Base URL for a local LLM API (e.g., http://localhost:11434).
-Defaults to LLM_API_URL env var, then http://localhost:11434.
+Defaults to WTFFMPEG_LLM_API_URL env var, then http://localhost:11434.
 The '/v1' suffix for OpenAI compatibility will be added automatically.
   -x, --execute         Execute the generated command without confirmation.
   -c, --copy            Copy the generated command to the clipboard.
   -i, --interactive     Enter interactive mode to run multiple commands.